Get,

 8 Types Of Food That Can Help You Fight Anaemia!

-Anaemia happens when the body lacks enough healthy red blood cells.
-As a result, the blood becomes incapable of carrying an adequate amount of oxygen.
-Anaemia can be temporary or long term and can range from mild to severe.
+Anaemia occurs when the body does not have enough healthy red blood cells, which affects its ability to carry sufficient oxygen throughout the body.
+Anaemia can be either temporary or long-term, and its severity can vary from mild to severe.

 Types Of Food That Can Help You Fight Anaemia